telekom/sysrepo-plugin-interfaces/docs/DEVELOPMENT.md

 * `routing-state` is obsolete

 ## Testing
+The `tests/interfaces/manual_tests.md` and `tests/routing/manual_tests.md` files
-The `tests/manual_tests.md` file contains a list of sysrepo commands that can be used to test the currently implemented features of the plugin.
+contain a list of sysrepo commands that can be used to test the currently implemented features of the plugins.

 ## Nodes that are currently implemented